Check into a Haunted California Hotel this Halloween

 Strawberry Creek Inn B&B

 According to the California Paranormal Investigators group, the main house of the Strawberry Creek Inn in Idyllwild is said to be inhabited by a shy, yet protective female figure named Jane or Janet.
 While she’s been somewhat vague about her name, this ghostly matron appears to have been connected to the land before the cedar-shingled main house was built in the 1940s.
-She may have been part of the Cahuilla tribe or early settlers to the region who climbed the San Jacinto Mountains above Palm Springs and the Coachella Valley to escape heat of the desert below.
-Jane (or Janet) occasionally plays mild pranks on guests (cold spots, moved items, and pictures flying off the wall), but she tends to make herself known through a quiet presence felt by guests who have arrived already believing in her existence.
+She may have been part of the Cahuilla tribe or early settlers to the region who climbed the San Jacinto Mountains above Palm Springs and the Coachella Valley to escape the heat of the desert below.
+The ghost occasionally plays mild pranks on guests (cold spots, moved items, and pictures flying off the wall), but she tends to make herself known through a quiet presence felt by guests who have arrived already believing in her existence.
 Guests have also had similar experiences at the 1920’s mountain cabin next door.

 The Gables Wine Country Inn